Armstrong Flooring Premium Excelon Basketball Court Inset 1/8″ Vinyl Composition Tile DATA SHEET

 Junior High 42′ x 74′

 Each kit contains all the necessary Feature Strips and curved segments for straight boundary lines, circular markings and three-point goal markings.
 Sufficient material is provided for a standard college court.
-To create high school or junior high courts, reduce the number of segments to form the standard perimeter dimensions listed to the left.
+To create high school or junior high courts, reduce the number of segments to form the standard perimeter dimensions listed above.
 Note: Field tile is not included in the court unit and will need to be ordered separately.

 Kit Contents